microsoft/vcpkg/docs/users/mingw.md

 Many Linux distributions offer such toolchains in optional packages with a special [suffix](https://repology.org/projects/?search=-mingw-w64) or [prefix](https://repology.org/projects/?search=mingw-w64-).
-As an example, for on Debian-based distributions, you would start with these installation commands for the x64 targets:
+As an example, for Debian-based distributions, you would start with these installation commands for the x64 targets:

 ```